Later life mortgages.

 Where a loan is redeemed as a result of death of a borrower we will not apply any ERC or penalty.
 This applies whether there is a surviving borrower or not.
 We will also not charge interest on the mortgage from the date of the death of the last / sole borrower.

-Our main residential range of mortgages are available to clients borrowing in or into retirement as standard, whether that is on a capital and repayment, interest only or even a part and part basis.
+No. Our standard range of mortgages are available to clients borrowing in or into retirement, whether that is on a capital and repayment, interest only or even a part and part basis.
+Repayment of the mortgage will be required on or before the end of the mortgage term.

 We’re on hand to help, so please either contact your BDM directly or speak to our helpdesk on 0330 123 1073 (option 1).